xregistry/spec/core/spec.md

   This specification does not place any constraints on the data returned from an HTTP `GET` to this URL
 - Constraints:
-  - MUST be a non-empty URL
+  - If present, MUST be a non-empty URL
   - MUST support an HTTP(s) `GET` to this URL
 - Examples:
   - `https://example.com/docs/myQueue`